-Usually a claim must be filed within a certain period of time after an injury occurs or is discovered.
+Usually, a claim must be filed within a certain period of time after an injury occurs or is discovered.
 This time bar is called the statute of limitations, and the length of the statute of limitations varies depending on the type of claim.
 Some examples are as follows:

-(a) Civil rights claims brought under 42 U.S.C. § 1983: 3 years (b) Car accident or other personal injury: 3 years (c) Contract dispute: 6 years those listed above.
+- (a) Civil rights claims brought under 42 U.S.C. § 1983: 3 years - (b) Car accident or other personal injury: 3 years - (c) Contract dispute: 6 years

+Some federal and state statutes set forth a specific limitations period that may differ from those listed above.
 Whether your claim is barred by the statute of limitations is a legal question which may require you to do some legal research.
 You should make sure your claim is not time barred before you file a lawsuit.